Indoor Air Can Cause Health Problems

-Never buy more than you need of products that might add to indoor pollution like cleaning solvents or pesticides.
+Never buy more than you need of products that might add to indoor pollution.
+These include cleaning solvents or pesticides.

 Follow makers' directions for use, storage, and disposal.

-Provide ample ventilation before and after putting in products like pressed-wood furniture, and carpets or draperies that might give off chemicals.
+Provide ventilation before and after putting in products such as pressed-wood furniture, and carpets or draperies that might give off chemicals.

 Keep moisture under control.
 Moisture leads to growth of living pollutants and condensation.
 Exhaust fans can help.

 Personal care products and air fresheners can give off gases.
-Find items with little or no aerosol, open windows, and use fans.
+Find items with little or no aerosol.
+Open your windows and use fans.

-Have a professional repair or remove damaged asbestos floor tiles.
+Have a professional fix or remove damaged asbestos floor tiles.

 A cold mist humidifier or vaporizer can promote the growth of living pollutants.
-Use and clean the appliance properly and change water daily.
+Use and clean the device correctly.
+Change the water daily.

 Bedding should use pillows and mattress covers that block allergens.
 Wash regularly in water above 130° F (54° C).
 Vacuum under beds regularly to control dust mites.

 Dry cleaning can leave gases on clothes.
 Air them out before taking them indoors.
-Consider washing by hand instead.
+Think about washing by hand instead.

-Air conditioners harbor living allergens.
+Air conditioners can be a home for living allergens.
 Clean water trays often and change filters.

 Paneling or pressed-wood furniture may release formaldehyde gas.
-Seek brands like those with phenol resin that give off less formaldehyde, or seal with polyurethane.
+Look for brands (such as those with phenol resin) that give off less formaldehyde.
+Or brands that seal with polyurethane.

-Carpets can give off gases when new and host living pollutants when wet.
+Carpets can give off gases when new.
+And they can host living pollutants when wet.
 Air out new carpets before installing.
 Ask for adhesives that give off low amounts of gases.
 Clean and dry water-damaged carpets or remove them.
-Vacuum to curb dust mites.
+Vacuum to control dust mites.
 Dust mites are an asthma trigger.

 New draperies may have a formaldehyde-based finish.
 Air out before hanging.